-Introduction Welcome respondents and outline purpose of discussion:

-ina oddonon

-Stress the confidentiality of the discussion

-Your town centre How often do you visit your town centre?

-centile What do you visit the town centre for?
+Introduction Welcome respondents and outline purpose of discussion: Stress the confidentiality of the discussion Your town centre How often do you visit your town centre?
+What do you visit the town centre for?
 Overall, how important is it to have a town centre that is 'vibrant' and has a positive impact on the well being of the local community?
 Why do you say that?
-Prompt:

-Good for community cohesion

-Important for the local economy

-Provides an identity for the town

-Diverse range of shopping outlets

-Important community facilities Important business location

-Important business location

-A 'vibrant' town centre What are the characteristics you would associate with a good town centre?

-Cernie Prompt:

-Good range of shops

-Pharmacies/health facilities

-Leisure centres/health clubs

-Libraries Museuma (ext. gelleries

-Museums/art galleries Pubs

-Cafes and restaurants

-Good open/green spaces

-Good parking facilities

-Good public transport

-What are the characteristics you would associate with a town centre that was not good?

-Prompt:

-PDLs

-BOs

-Tanning salons

-Fast food outlets

-Vacant premises Litter

-Traffic congestion
+Prompt: Good for community cohesion Important for the local economy Provides an identity for the town Diverse range of shopping outlets Important community facilities Important business location A 'vibrant' town centre What are the characteristics you would associate with a good town centre?
+Prompt: Good range of shops Pharmacies/health facilities Leisure centres/health clubs Libraries Museums/art galleries Pubs Cafes and restaurants Good open/green spaces Good parking facilities Good public transport What are the characteristics you would associate with a town centre that was not good?
+Prompt: PDLs BOs Tanning salons Fast food outlets Vacant premises Litter Traffic congestion

 Rating your town centre Overall, how would you rate your town centre on these characteristics?
 What do you regard as the best aspects of your town centre?
 What do you regard as the worst aspects of your town centre?
 Prompt: Clustering of PDLs and BOs PDLs What are your views on the presence of PDLs in your town centre?
 First of all, your positive views.
-Prompt: They help fill vacant premises They help ingresses the feetfall in the town centre They help increase the footfall in the town centre They provide a service for those who can't access mainstream financial institutions Have you any negative views on the presence of PDLs in your town centre?
+Prompt: They help fill vacant premises They help increase the footfall in the town centre They provide a service for those who can't access mainstream financial institutions Have you any negative views on the presence of PDLs in your town centre?
 Prompt: They exploit the most vulnerable by making it too easy to get a loan They charge very high interest rates They are aggressive when pursuing payment There are too many of them They create a bad impression They attract the wrong type of people into the town/put others off They are not good for the well being of local communities BOs What are your views on the presence of BOs in your town centre?
 First of all, your positive views.
 Prompt: They help fill vacant premises They help increase the footfall in the town centre They provide a service for those who like to gamble Have you any negative views on the presence of BOs in your town centre?
-Prompt: They exploit the most vulnerable by making it too easy to gamble They exploit the most vulnerable by making it too easy to gamble There are too many of them They create a bad impression They attract the wrong type of people into the town/put others off They are not good for the well being of local communities
+Prompt: They exploit the most vulnerable by making it too easy to gamble There are too many of them They create a bad impression They attract the wrong type of people into the town/put others off They are not good for the well being of local communities